tplaza3/applescripts/README.md

 # applescripts
-overcoming apples shortcomings with with no mouse on imac
+overcoming apple's shortcomings with no mouse on mac mini